-8.3 Revisiting the GMDF α
+6.3 Revisiting the GMDF α

-In Section 5.2.1 we have modeled a Generalized Multi-Delay frequency-domain Filter (GMDF α).
-In Section 7.2 such an application has been verified by transforming the system model and using the "naive" translation procedure described in Section 6.2.2.
+In Section 3.2.1 we have modeled a Generalized Multi-Delay frequency-domain Filter (GMDF α).
+In Section 5.2 such an application has been verified by transforming the system model and using the "naive" translation procedure described in Section 4.3.

-In this section we revisit the verification of the GMDF α and compare it with the results shown previously in Section 7.2.
-We also consider here the two cases of a GMDF α of length 1024: a) with an overlapping factor $\alpha=4$, K=4; b) with an overlapping factor $\alpha=2$, K=8.
-Recall that having a sampling rate of 8 kHz, the maximum execution time for one iteration is in both cases 8 ms. What we want to prove is that the filter eventually completes its functionality and does so within a bound on time (8 ms).
-This is captured by the TCTL formula $AF{<8} E'$.
-As seen in Figure 5.8, K affects directly the dimension of the model and, therefore, the complexity of verification.
+In this section we revisit the verification of the GMDF α and compare it with the results shown previously in Section 5.2.
+We also consider here the two cases of a GMDF α of length 1024: a) with an overlapping factor α =4, K=4; b) with an overlapping factor α =2, K=8.
+Recall that having a sampling rate of 8 kHz, the maximum execution time for one iteration is in both cases 8 ms. What we want to prove is that the filter eventually completes its functionality and it does so within a bound on time (8 time units).
+This is captured by the TCTL formula AF{<8} E'.
+As seen in Figure 10, K affects directly the dimension of the model and, therefore, the complexity of verification.

-GMDF α L =1024 Verification time [s]
+CMDEa Verification time [s]

-Naive Transfor- mations Clustering Transf. + Clustering
+L =1024 Naive Transfor- mations Clustering Transf. + Clustering

 α=4, K =4 108 1 2 <1

 α=2, K =8 NA^ 9 540 1

-Table 8.1: Verification of the GMDFα
+Table 2: Verification of the GMDF α

+.
 Not available: out of time

-We have used UPPAAL in order to model-check the formula $AF{<8}$ E' against the model of the filter.
-For both cases (K=4 and K=8), $AF{<8}E'$ indeed holds (this fact was known beforehand from Section 7.2).
-The results are shown in Table 8.1.
-The second column corresponds to the verification time using the approach described in Chapter 6 (naive translation of PRES+ into timed automata).
-The third column in Table 8.1 shows the results of verification when using the approach discussed in Chapter 7 (transformation of the model into a semantically equivalent and simpler one in order to reduce complexity, followed by naive translation into timed automata).
-The verification time for the GMDF α using the clustering method presented in this chapter is shown in the fourth column of Table 8.1.
+We have used UPPAAL, running on a Sun Ultra 10 workstation, in order to model-check the formula $AF{<8} E'$ against the model of the filter.
+For both cases (K=4 and K=8), $AF{<8} E'$ indeed holds (this fact was known beforehand from Section 5.2).
+The results are shown in Table 2.
+The second column corresponds to the verification time using the approach described in Section 4 (naive translation of PRES+ into timed automata).
+The third column in Table 2 shows the results of verification when using the approach discussed in Section 5 (transformation of the model into a semantically equivalent and simpler one in order to reduce complexity, followed by naive translation into timed automata).
+The verification time for the GMDF α using the clustering method presented in this section is shown in the fourth column of Table 2.
 These results include the execution time of the clustering algorithm.
-By combining the transformational approach with the clustering one, it is possible to further improve the efficiency of the verification process as shown in the last column of Table 8.1.
+By combining the transformational approach with the clustering one, it is possible to further improve the efficiency of the verification process as shown in the last column of Table 2.